mjcumming/wiim/ISSUE_97_RESPONSE.md

    - Or only when grouped with other speakers?
    - This helps us determine if it's a DLNA-specific issue or a multiroom issue.

-3. **UPnP Events**: Since we primarily track playback state via UPnP events (especially for Audio Pro devices which don't support HTTP playback state), can you check your logs for:
+3. **UPnP vs HTTP State**: We suspect UPnP events might be overwriting HTTP state.
+Can you check:
+   - Enable debug logging: `custom_components.wiim: debug`
-   - "📡 Received UPnP NOTIFY" messages when playing DLNA
+   - Look for "📡 Received UPnP NOTIFY" messages when playing DLNA
-   - What does the `TransportState` show in those events?
+   - What does the `TransportState` show in those events? (check the LastChange XML in debug logs)
    - Compare with Spotify - are UPnP events being received for both?
+   - **Key question**: Does the state briefly show "playing" after a restart, then switch to "idle"?
+(This would confirm UPnP is overwriting HTTP state)

 4. **HTTP API Test**: When playing DLNA, can you test the HTTP API directly in a browser:
    ```
    https://<device-ip>/httpapi.asp?command=getPlayerStatus
    ```
-   (or `http://` if HTTPS doesn't work)
+   (or `http://` if HTTPS doesn't work, or try `getStatusEx` for Audio Pro)
    - What does the `state`, `play_status`, or `status` field show?
    - Compare with Spotify - what's different?

 5. **Official App**: What does the official WiiM/LinkPlay app show for playback state when playing DLNA?
 Does it show "Playing" correctly?

-**Action**: Please create a **new GitHub issue** for this problem so we can track it independently.
-Include the answers to the questions above.
+**Action**: Please create a **new GitHub issue** for this problem and include the answers to the questions above.

 ---